The offers I couldn’t refuse

 — I agreed.

 — Are you crazy?
 You will lose three years.
 What they can teach you there?!
 Nothing! – Fedin became angry. – You have spent six years abroad, in India, and they have been abroad for several weeks maximum.
 What do they know about the international relations?
-Only from the newspapers from the articles, written by people like you, and from the books written by the humanoids like them!
+Only from the newspapers, from the articles, written by people like you, and from the books written by the humanoids like them!
 What can they teach you, those humanoids?
 We send to the Academy only those, who can’t work, who is not required here, in the field…

 I knew Fedin well.
 I had worked with him for two years in the Information Department of the Soviet Embassy in India.
 He was the Head of the Department, I was responsible for the information on the Soviet – Indian relations in the Indian mass media.
 I knew that if I do not refuse the offer after what Fedin told me, he would not forgive me, but I had already decided to go to the Academy…

-I was thirty four years old, editor-consultant in the Soviet Press Agency, which was responsible for the Soviet propaganda and the information warfare in the foreign countries.
+I was thirty four years old, the editor-consultant in the Soviet Press Agency, which was responsible for the Soviet propaganda and the information warfare in the foreign countries.
 The people were happy to retire from this position.
-I was officially named as the best staff member of the Department and the whole APN in 1987, and my photo was on the Board of Honor on the wall in the Hall of the APN building on the ground floor.
+I was officially named as the best staff member of the Department and of the whole APN in 1987, and my photo was on the Board of Honor on the wall in the Hall of the APN building on the ground floor.
 I was sure that ahead of me lies the brilliant career, but I have already started feeling dissatisfied and disillusioned.

 In 1986, I became the first journalist in APN, who was proposed payment for his articles and analytical materials by the foreign, as we branded at that time, “anti-Soviet big monopoly Press”.
 Of course, I couldn’t accept this money.
 I have been paid by APN for my articles, but I hoped to start something new, some new project, to organize a group within APN, who could work and operate in the information field on self-financing.
 Before, the Soviet propaganda machine was 100% financed from the State budget.